 Inter-Library Loans (ILL) are generally from UC map library to UC map library.
 Geospatial Collection materials sent out on ILL are, with the exception of CDs/DVDs, for in-house use only.

 Fees can be paid using a credit card online through the Special Collections Research Account.

 Aerial Photography Fees

 Many of our aerial photographs have been scanned and are generally available online for free download.
 For reproduction requests, a $10 processing fee will apply in addition to the scanning fee for each TIFF.
+Each request can have a maximum of 10 frames (images).
 Multiple requests submitted on the same day will be charged only one processing fee.